 The list is based on my actual observation

-of messages sent to me in recent years
+of messages sent to me in past years

 as well as some information

 - Do not use an e-mail service